i5ar/isar-admin-summary/README.md

 Flexible Rich Site Summary WordPress plugin for the administration panel.

-This plugin allows to manage Feeds in the WordPress Admin.
+iSummary, short for iSar Admin Summary, allows you to manage Feeds in the WordPress Admin.

 ![alt text](http://bit.ly/1wlMTdM)